Influence of the UU-UNO at the United Nations

 United Nations Consultative Status

-For a non-profit organization to have any influence at the UN, it needs to have UN “consultative status.”
-There are two types of UN consultative status:
+For a non-profit organization to have any influence at the UN it needs to have UN “consultative status,” of which there are two types:

-- UN NGO Committee on Sustainable Development, Bruce Knotts serves on the governing board
+- UN NGO Committee on Sustainable Development, Bruce Knotts is on the governing board

 - UN Commission on the Status of Women

 For more information contact firstname.lastname@example.org.